0xCompute/rubidity/redpaper/README.md

-#  Red Paper
+#  Red Paper - Run Sample Contracts w/ Rubidity and Simulacrum!

-Yes, you can.
-Run the sample contract from the Red Paper with Rubidity and Simulacrum!
+Yes, you can. it's just ruby.
+Run the sample contracts from the [Red Paper](https://github.com/s6ruby/redpaper) with Rubidity and Simulacrum!